rm3l/maoni/README.md

 ## Motivations

-While working on a new version of [DD-WRT Companion](https://play.google.com/store/apps/details?id=org.rm3l.ddwrt), one my Android apps, I needed a simple yet pleasant way to collect users' feedbacks, along with some contextual information.
+While working on a new version of [DD-WRT Companion](http://ddwrt-companion.rm3l.org/), one of my Android apps, I needed a simple yet pleasant way to collect users' feedbacks, along with some contextual information.
 I experimented with a simple dialog, then tried a bunch of other libraries, but could not find one with screenshot capturing capabilities, not vendor lock-in, and which is almost a no-brainer as to integrating with any remote services.
-I was also looking for screen capture highlight / blackout capability, in use for issue reporting in several apps from Google.
+I was also looking for screen capture highlight / blackout capabilities, as in use for issue reporting in several apps from Google.

 So as a way to give back to the Open Source community,